 For the qualitative data, we conducted individual and group semi-structured interviews with a convenience sample of individuals recruited from two communities from each exposure level as described previously (Chi et al., 2019).
-Individuals in a zero-exposure community who moved to a community with dental therapists or saw a dental therapist.
+Individuals in a zero-exposure community who moved to a community with dental therapists or saw a dental therapist in Bethel could have been exposed to a dental therapist.
 Additionally, we interviewed 16 former and current YKHC health providers (Chi et al., 2019).
-Thus, the quantitative and qualitative data were integrated through connecting in which a select number of communities from the quantitative study (Fetters et al., 2013).
+Thus, the quantitative and qualitative data were integrated through connecting in which a select number of communities from the quantitative analyses were part of subsequent qualitative study (Fetters et al., 2013).